 These are also lead-acid batteries, but instead of liquid inside they have a paste that doesn't dry up, and they may have spiral plates instead of flat plates inside.
 But what you'll care about is the fact that AGM batteries don't emit hydrogen gas in normal operation, never need maintenance, and last longer.

 The only downside of AGM batteries is that they cost about twice as much as wet cell batteries.
-But if you take care of them they'll end up being cheaper per year, because you can get more life out of them.
+If you take care of them they'll end up being cheaper per year, because you can get more life out of them.

 LiFePO batteries are all the rage right now, and for good reasons: they last a long time, have zero maintenance, are about half the weight of lead-acid, and they can be discharged deeply many times without shortening their life.

-But they're expensive.
-Really expensive, like 2-3 times more than AGM.
-Also, LiFePO batteries have quirks of their own that owners need to think about before they switch.
+They're more expensive than AGM, and LiFePO batteries have quirks of their own, so owners need to think before they switch.
 (You also may need to update other electronics in your Airstream.
 I've written about that in a separate blog.)
 But overall, lithium is a great choice for many Airstreamers.

 Basic maintenance for all batteries